1 TOR SRSs SRS-TOR

 vm T

-1.11 Classify cryptographic algorithm components in a CBOM by quantum risk SRS-011
+1.11 Classify cryptographic algorithms in a CBOM by quantum risk SRS-011

 VECTOR SHALL accept a CycloneDX CBOM JSON file as input and classify each algorithm component according to its quantum risk level, using a data-driven catalog that encodes normative guidance from NIST, BSI TR-02102, and ANSSI.